AmandaBarros0/AmandaBarros0/README.md

 ## 👩‍💻 About me

-🎓 Postgraduate Specialization in Software Engineering PUC Minas** 💼 NFS-e Technical Consultant at TecnoSpeed**
+🎓 Postgraduate Specialization in Software Engineering PUC Minas<br>
+💼 NFS-e Technical Consultant at TecnoSpeed<br>
 🔗 Working daily with **APIs, integrations and SaaS environments**
 📚 Studying **JavaScript, APIs, Databases and Git**
 🚀 Curious by nature, focused on **clean code and real solutions**